-At the Master and Wardens’ meeting on 16 October there was a Freedom Ceremony at which the Master made five people Free of the Company.
-They were (from L to R in the photo):
+At the Master and Wardens’ meeting on 15 January the Master made seven people Free of the Company.
+The new Freemen are from left to right in the photo:

 You may remember that some months ago the Clerk took part in a radio programme on copyright with Richard Taylor a leading copyright lawyer.
 It sought to explore whether copyright law was an analogue law in the digital age.
 It was very interesting and anyone who missed it might like to take advantage of the repeat today, Monday, 8 January at 4.00 pm.
 It is also on BBC I-player and can be heard via this link.
 The image is taken from the BBC I-player website entry for the programme.

 Past Master Tom Hempenstall alerts us to an item on BBC Breakfast news this morning (at circa 7.51 am) about James Cropper because of their coffee cup recycling programme, Members will be aware that there is a proposal to impose a "latte levy" on coffee cups because of the impact their disposal is having on the environment.

 Court Assistant Martin Woodhead is delighted to let members know that this year they have a great team representing them at the 9th Annual Inter-Livery Ski Championship which is organised by the Ironmongers' Company It will take place in Morzine, Portes du Soleil, France on Thursday, 25 and Friday, 26 January 2018.
 Our team is as follows: